 My parents sent me to summer camp every year.
-It was usually a week, sometimes two weeks, and I never once said, "Can I go to summer camp, can I please?," so I think they enjoyed the week without me more than I enjoyed summer camp.
+It lasted a week, and I never once said, "Can I go to summer camp, can I please?," so I think they enjoyed the week without me more than I enjoyed summer camp.
 Most years, anyway.

-I wasn't there.
-It was easy to sneak away and there were bullies to avoid, so I usually spent that hour and a half having fun instead, in the woods, climbing trees, telling myself stories, and eating ferns that tasted like licorice.
+It was easy to sneak away, and there were Christian bullies to avoid, so I spent that hour and a half having fun instead — in the woods, climbing trees, telling myself stories, and eating ferns I'd discovered that tasted like licorice.

 ♦ ♦ ♦

 One summer at camp, in early adolescence or on the cusp, I stayed out of the woods long enough to have an almost-girlfriend.
 Her name was Anita, and I liked her, and she liked me.
-We didn’t make out, we only kissed twice, and the second one was a kiss goodbye, but she was a real live girl who spent some of her time with me, by choice.
+We didn’t make out, and our only kill was a kiss goodbye, but she was a real live girl who spent some of her time with me, by choice.
 That had never happened before.

 We lived hundreds of miles apart, so I knew I'd never see her again, but when camp ended we exchanged addresses.
 We sent each other a few letters, and then stopped, of course.
 Now I remember almost nothing about Anita except her name.
 She hasn't been even briefly on my mind in years, perhaps decades — but she mattered to me that summer.